derUli/ulicms_country_list/README.md

 # ulicms_country_list
-List of all Country Names and Country Codes
+List of all Country Names